Refugees fleeing Ukraine grab documents, pets, some photos

 Her daughter, 18-year-old Margo, cradled the family toy Chihuahua, dressed lovingly in a purple puffer, in the safety of a refugee camp in the border city of Siret, Romania.

 Ten days into Russia’s invasion of Ukraine, 1.45 million people have fled the battered country, according to the U.N.-affiliated Organization for Migration in Geneva.
+The U.N. has predicted that the total number of refugees could swell to 4 million, to become the biggest such crisis this century.

 Most have arrived in Poland and other neighboring European Union countries, with the bloc granting people fleeing Ukraine temporary protection and residency permits.
-The U.N. has predicted that the total number of refugees could swell to 4 million, to become the biggest such crisis this century.
+Some are starting to make their way to countries further afield.

+More than 100,000 have reached Slovakia, with many planning to continue to the neighboring Czech Republic that has a sizeable Ukrainian community.
+Czech authorities are creating classes for thousands of children to be taught in their native Ukrainian.

+Hundreds arrive daily by train in the German capital, Berlin.
+Further away in Italy, 10,000 refugees have arrived, 40% of them children, with the education ministry indicating plans to get them into classrooms so they can integrate.

-Iryna Bogavchuk wanted to be light for the journey from Chernivsti, across the Carpathian Mountains in southern Ukraine, just 40 kilometers (30 miles) — and what seems like a lifetime — away.
+Iryna Bogavchuk wanted to be light for the journey to Romania from Chernivsti, across the Carpathian Mountains in southern Ukraine, just 40 kilometers (30 miles) — and what seems like a lifetime — away.
 In better times, her home city teemed with young people, drawn by the university whose 19th century architecture won it a spot on UNESCO’s World Heritage List.

 “I took my daughter,’’ she said, stroking the child sleeping in her lap.
 “I hope we will be all right.”